klm-lab/store/README.md

 ### Create a store

-This library makes the creation really simple.
+This library makes the creation of a store really simple.
 When you create a store, in your actions, the first parameter will always be the store reference, his name is yours.
 If you want to pass other parameters, add them after the first parameter.

-#### Mixed store

 ```js
 export const useExpStore = createStore({